johnfraserss/ICS4U/Assignments/03 - Computer Science Topics/README.md

 Task(s)
 -------
-Complete a research report on each of the topics below.
-Submit a Markdown file that has topics with headings, and formatted paragraphs below it.
-You should have 5 paragraph-equivalent amounts of text total.
+Answer the questions below on the 5 topics given.
+Submit a Markdown file that has the topics as headings, and formatted paragraphs below it.
+Each section will give you your word/character count minimum/maximum.

-Do **_not_** write a lot for each section, a single paragraph is sufficient for each topic.

 Topics
 ------